John Krasinski Ended 'Some Good News' With A Teary Message To Fans

-John Krasinksi Ended 'Some Good News' With An Episode Dedicated To Fans
+John Krasinski Ended 'Some Good News' With An Episode Dedicated To Fans

 It was goodbye for now on Sunday as John Krasinski ended Some Good News with an episode dedicated to the fans who have made his chat show their own.
-The Quiet Place director indicated the show could return, but after 8 episodes, Some Good News will be taking a break.
-Although, it's clear from the many segments highlighting viewers who have started their own versions of Krasinski's good news-themed series that people won't have to look far the next time they need to be uplifted.
+The Quiet Place director indicated the show could return, but after eight episodes, Some Good News will be taking a break.
+Though it's clear from the many segments highlighting viewers who have started their own versions of Krasinski's good-news-themed series that people won't have to look far the next time they need to be uplifted.

 From reuniting the cast of The Office to hosting a virtual prom for seniors who missed out on their own due to the ongoing coronavirus pandemic, Some Good News has been a constant source of comfort for viewers stuck at home, but it seems it's been just as important to Krasinski.
 "Well, on a very personal note, I can tell you that I will never be able to properly articulate just how much this show has meant to me and what a tremendous honor it has been to share in all of it with you," the visibly emotional host said.